jbcodeforce/java-studies/docs/java-vscode.md

 ## Some Editor tricks

-The access to the command pallette shift -> cmd -> P
+The access to the command palette shift -> cmd -> P

-pallette and access to per to preview a file like a csv.
+palette and access to preview a file like a csv.

 ### Autocompletion